 - Low business overhead - low-cost utilities and real estate, with beneficial tax structures and incentives.

 - High standard of living - affordable housing, community cooperation, neighborhood revitalization and development, festivals and events, tourism, and recreation.

 - Developing infrastructure - transportation, telecommunications, tech support, and strong training programs for workers.

-- Idaho National Laboratory (INL) - Government research, design, and development regarding energy.
+- Idaho National Laboratory (INL) does government research, design, and development regarding energy.
 This includes Nuclear Energy, Homeland Security, and the Environment.
 At least 50 separate programs are in development.
 INL have an extensive community outreach program, including partnering with local organizations.
 IHL News Room.

-- Battelle Energy Alliance - Research and design services for alternative energy; commercial physical and biological research.
+- Battelle Energy Alliance: Research and design services for alternative energy; commercial physical and biological research.
 Annual sales $301,800,000.
-Part of the larger Battelle Memorial Insitute HQ in Columbus, Ohio the #1 Technology City in America for 2008.
+Part of the larger Battelle Memorial Institute HQ in Columbus, Ohio the Number One Technology City in America for 2008.
 Sites worldwide.

 - Idaho Falls School District #91

 - Eastern Idaho Regional Medical Center

 - Melaleuca, Inc.: Founded with tea tree oil products, expanding to health and beauty.
 Highly successful and providing a Charitable Foundation that benefits communities.

 - Bonneville Joint School District #93